 Make your own homemade Hawaiian Rolls from scratch with this copycat recipe, instead of buying them from the store.
 They’re fresh, fluffy, and so delicious!
-These Hawaiian sweet bread rolls are the perfect thing to serve with any dinner.
+These Hawaiian sweet rolls are the perfect thing to serve with any dinner.

-What’s in Hawaiian sweet rolls?
+What’s in this Hawaiian Rolls Recipe?

 The secret to Hawaiian bread rolls is that delicious sweetness that makes them so addicting.
 Here we’re adding brown sugar and pineapple juice straight into the dough to get the perfect flavor.

 - Buttermilk: Adds moisture, tenderness, and a subtle tangy flavor to the rolls.

 - Unsalted Butter: Provides richness, flavor, and helps to keep the rolls soft and moist.

 - Instant Yeast: Acts as a leavening agent to help the dough rise and create a light and airy texture in the rolls.

 - Pineapple Juice: Adds sweetness and a hint of tropical flavor to the rolls, giving them their distinct Hawaiian taste.

 - Brown Sugar: Enhances the sweetness of the rolls and contributes to the golden color of the crust.

 - Kosher Salt: Balances the sweetness and enhances the overall flavor of the rolls.